-7. Number of show cause/ legal notices received from CPCB/ NIL SPCB which are pending (i.e. not resolved to satisfaction) as on end of Financial Year a not-for-profit industry body registered under the Societies Registration Act.
-1860.
+7. Number of show cause/ legal notices received from CPCB/ NIL SPCB which are pending (i.e. not resolved to satisfaction) as on end of Financial Year

-Principle 7: Businesses, when engaged in influencing public and regulatory policy, should do so in a responsible manner association that brings together the full ecosystem of marketers, tech providers and sellers working collaboratively to shape the trade association and advocacy group based in New Delhi, India founded in 1895.
+Principle 7: Businesses, when engaged in influencing public and regulatory policy, should do so in a responsible manner